callmej0/ros2_documentation/source/Installation/_Apt-Repositories.rst

 The package `ros-apt-source <https://github.com/ros-infrastructure/ros-apt-source/>`_ provides keys and source configuration for the ROS repositories.

-You will need install this package con configure ROS repositories.
+You will need to install this package to configure ROS apt repositories.

 .. code-block:: console